zeux/meshoptimizer/README.md

 To that end, this library provides algorithms to "encode" vertex and index data.
 The result of the encoding is generally significantly smaller than initial data, and remains compressible with general purpose compressors - so you can either store encoded data directly (for modest compression ratios and maximum decoding performance), or further compress it with LZ4/zstd/Oodle to maximize compression ratio.

-> Note: this compression scheme is available as a glTF extension [EXT_meshopt_compression](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Vendor/EXT_meshopt_compression/README.md).
+> Note: this compression scheme is available as a glTF extension [EXT_meshopt_compression](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Vendor/EXT_meshopt_compression/README.md) as well as [KHR_meshopt_compression](https://github.com/KhronosGroup/glTF/pull/2517).

 ### Vertex compression